Default header image

 Dr. Behdin Nowrouzi-Kia Image

-OT Reg.
-(Ont.), PhD, FRSA
+Behdin Nowrouzi-Kia, OT Reg.
+(Ont), PhD, FRSA

-Behdin Nowrouzi-Kia, PhD, is an occupational therapist and assistant professor at the University of Toronto in the Department of Occupational Science and Occupational Therapy, where he also holds the inaugural Emily Geldsaler Grant Early Career Professorship in Workplace Mental Health.
+Dr. Behdin Nowrouzi-Kia is an occupational therapist and assistant professor at the University of Toronto in the Department of Occupational Science and Occupational Therapy, where he also holds the inaugural Emily Geldsaler Grant Early Career Professorship in Workplace Mental Health.
 Through an occupational lens, his research program systematically studies occupations in work disability prevention, return to work, and disability management.
 This approach is designed to produce results directly applicable to identify and assess risk and to develop interventions for preventing or improving high-risk behaviours in the workplace.
 Dr. Nowrouzi-Kia’s work is motivated by efforts in the field of work disability prevention that extends beyond the efforts to prevent or cure diseases from a purely physical perspective towards more holistic approaches.

 Dr. Andrew Papadopoulos Image

-PhD, MBA, BASc, CIPHI(C)
+Andrew Papadopoulos, PhD, MBA, BASc, CIPHI(C)

 Dr. Andrew Papadopoulos is a Professor and Coordinator, MPH at the University of Guelph.
 Much of his research focuses on public health policy and administration, risk communication, student wellness, and the organization and delivery of public health education.
 Prior to joining the University of Guelph, he was the Director of the School of Occupational and Public Health at Toronto Metropolitan University.
 He is the former executive director of the Association of Local Public Health Agencies.